PowerShell/ContainerProvider/README.md

 2.version must match the version of Container OS image, i.e. 10.0.14300.1000 Otherwise, the installation will fail.

+Also, the operating system needs to have container windows feature.
+In order to install the container windows feature, use the following command:

+- On the windows server: *Install-WindowsFeature Containers*
+- The OS will need to restart

 ##### Example 1: Install the latest version of a Container image to the local machine.
 	Install-ContainerImage -Name NanoServer